BournSupremacy/HUPAN/README.md

 **At this point, each population has its own non-redundant non-reference sequences.
 Now we can combine them and remove redundancy.**

 **By doing this, we are ending up with the same sequences we would have had if we had run all the populations together, but now we have the population-specific information separated and can easily perform downstream or upstream analysis on population differences.**
-* To do this, use `cat` to combine all the sequences into one file, and then use CD-HIT to remove redundancy at 90%.
+* To do this, use `cat` to combine all the sequences into one file, and then use CD-HIT to remove redundancy at 95%.
 * The population directories should all be in the same location and can therefore be accessed using *.
 * The final non-reference sequences are saved in `allpopulations/`
 ```
 cat */12_finalpangenome/non-redundant.fa > ../allpopulations/11_nonreference/all.nonreference.before.fa
 cd ../allpopulations
-hupanSLURM rmRedundant cdhitCluster -t 8 11_nonreference/all.nonreference.before.fa 12_finalpangenome /cbio/bin/
+hupanSLURM rmRedundant cdhitCluster -t 8 -c 0.95 11_nonreference/all.nonreference.before.fa 12_finalpangenome /cbio/bin/
 ```
 * This will result in the final non-redundant non-reference sequence file in `allpopulations/12_finalpangenome/non-redundant.fa` for all populations combined.
 * All steps from this point are performed in the `allpopulations/` directory.